mhagger/git-imerge/README.rst

 When an incremental merge is finished, you can discard the intermediate merge commits and create a simpler history to record permanently in your project repository using either the ``finish`` or ``simplify`` command.
-The incremental merge can be simplified in one of three ways:
+The "goal" of the incremental merge can be one of the following:

 ``merge``
     keep only a simple merge of the second branch into the first